filiph/filiphnet/src/flutter-performance/pages/040 Amdahl's law.md

 > Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.

 You might have heard someone repeat the phrase "premature optimization is the root of all evil".
 It's basically a software engineering adage at this point.
 Yet, I don't think many people know the full context of that sentence.
 By chiding developers for wasting enormous amounts of time worrying about "noncritical parts of their programs", Donald Knuth indirectly talks about Amdahl's law.
-Those "noncritical parts" are the functions with relatively negligible ${\text{time}}_{\text{optimized}}$.
+Those "noncritical parts" are the functions with relatively negligible $t_{\text{opt}}$.
 Forget about small inefficiencies there.
-Instead, find the critical parts of your program (read: find the functions with large ${\text{time}}_{\text{optimized}}$) and spend your time optimizing *those*.
+Instead, find the critical parts of your program (read: find the functions with large $t_{\text{opt}}$) and spend your time optimizing *those*.

 We'll talk more about how to figure out which part of your code to optimize.
 For now, just remember Amdahl's law.
 Let it become your second nature to always ask: "But how often does this code actually run?"
-What's the ${\text{time}}_{\text{optimized}}$?
+What's the $t_{\text{opt}}$?